Code-Institute-Submissions/RPSLS-3/README.md

 ## Design And Planning

-### Wireframes
+### Design

 - __Original Design__

   - The original design and assets for the site were created by [Frontendmentor](https://www.frontendmentor.io/home) for their rock paper scissors challange.
   - Whilst I used the style guide provded, I made choices that deviated from the recommendations as I worked through the project.
-See the style.md file to reference what was provided.
+See the style-guide.md included in the project file to reference what was provided.
   - I decided to work from a desktop first approach as that is what I have been used to since starting my studies with CODEINSTITUTE.

 - __Color Choices__

   - The chosen colors for the site were chosen to emphasize the options and make them easily distinguisable for comparisons in the win/lose/draw section of the game.
-  - The colors were checked initially to make sure their contrast would be adequate in terms of readability using https://webaim.org/resources/contrastchecker/

 ## Features